signmeup/signmeup/CONTRIBUTING.md

    ```

    This adds an entry matching `local.cis-dev.brown.edu` to `localhost` in your hosts file.
 This way
-   when a browser tries to reach `local.cis-dev.brown.edu`, it actually is reaching `localhost`.
+   when a browser tries to reach `local.cis-dev.brown.edu`, it actually reaches `localhost`.

    To check if the append worked, run `cat /etc/hosts` and make sure the line was added to the end.